dzenbot/DZNWebViewController/README.md

 # DZWebBrowser

 An iPhone/iPad simple web browser controller with navigation controls and sharing features.
-It also support localization and graphic customization by setting a custom bundle file containing the image assets.

-DZWebBrowser uses ARC and supports iOS6 and superior.
-Also support multiple orientations.

 Features:
 * Progress bar embeded on the navigation bar (optional).
 * Navigation bar shows title animated, à la Twitter official app.